saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Visual Context:** Each entry displays the first video's thumbnail with a "+X more" badge if multiple videos are included, along with the comparison title.
     *   **Comparison Library Copilot:** An AI assistant helps users find specific comparisons or suggest new comparative analysis topics. **Copilot queries are now unlimited for all tiers.**

 ### 2.5.
-Context-Aware Conversational AI
+From Static Report to Living Intelligence
 *   **Interactive Q&A (Dialog-based):** After any video analysis or comparison, or when loading a saved analysis/comparison from the library, users can engage in a chat with SentiVibe AI to ask follow-up questions.
-This chat now occurs within a **pop-up dialog interface**, providing a consistent experience across the application.
+This chat now occurs within a **pop-up dialog interface**, providing a consistent experience across the application. **Don't just get a report, start a conversation.
+Your insights are alive—always fresh, always ready for your follow-up questions.
+SentiVibe is your AI research partner, not just a data-pulling tool.**
 *   **Customizable AI Persona:** Users can select from various AI personas (e.g., Friendly Assistant, Therapist, Storyteller, Motivational Coach, Argumentative) to tailor the AI's tone and conversational style to their preference.
 *   **Precise Response Length Control:** Users have explicit control over the AI's response length by specifying a **desired word count** for each answer, ensuring the AI provides information at the exact level of detail required. **This is now unlimited for all tiers.**
 *   **Multi-Source Intelligence:** The AI intelligently synthesizes information from: